Denisa2004/Dress-Up-Web-Application/README.md

 ## 🗺️ Application User Flow

-Our core navigation logic is designed to be intuitive, guiding the user from a central hub to the main application modules.

-*(This diagram shows the path from start-up, through login/register, and into the main features like the News Feed, Outfit Creator, Events, and Profile.)*
+Our core navigation logic is designed to be intuitive, guiding the user from start-up, through login/register, and into the main features like the News Feed, Outfit Creator, Events, and Profile.

 ![User Flow Diagram](workflow.jpeg)